bramley/phplist-plugin-subscribers/README.md

 ## Version history ##

     version     Description
-    2.30.2+20210429 Include table name in query that has fixed values 2.30.1+20210311 Avoid displaying empty note on simple subscriber report 2.30.0+20210310 Add report to show subscribers who have not confirmed
+    2.30.3+20211009 Rework not confirmed report query to be compatible with ONLY_FULL_GROUP_BY 2.30.2+20210429 Include table name in query that has fixed values 2.30.1+20210311 Avoid displaying empty note on simple subscriber report 2.30.0+20210310 Add report to show subscribers who have not confirmed